Simplicial approach to path homology of quivers, marked categories, groups and algebras: Square-commutative homology of quivers

-\begin{theorem} Let $G$ be a digraph without non-degenerate directed triangles.
+\begin{theorem} Let $G$ be a digraph without non-degenerate directed triangles and double edges.
 Then the morphism \eqref{eq:sctopath} is an isomorphism

-\end{theorem} \begin{proof} We denote by $Q$ the digraph $G$ as a subquiver of $\ZZZ(G)$ and denote by $Q'$ the graph $G$ as a subquiver of ${\sf c}(V).$ The set of arrows of the quiver $Q^2$ is a disjoint union of two sets of morphisms: (1) arrows of $Q$; (2) morphisms $z_{v,u}$ for such couples that there is a path of length $2$ from $v$ to $u.$ The set of arrows of $(Q')^2$ is also a \emph{disjoint} union of two sets: (1) couples $(v,u)\in Q'_1$ (2) couples $(v,u)$ such that there is a path of length $2$ from $v$ to $u.$ The fact that the last two sets are disjoint follows from the fact that $G$ has no non-degenerate directed triangles.
-Then it is easy to see that the morphism $(\ZZZ(G),G)\to ({\sf c}(V),G)$ induces isomorphisms $Q\cong Q'$ and $Q^2\cong (Q')^2.$ Then the assertion follows from Proposition \ref{prop:isomorphism-lemma}. \end{proof}
+\end{theorem} \begin{proof} We denote by $M$ the arrows of the digraph $G$ considered as morphisms of $\ZZZ(G)$ and denote by $M'$ the arrows of digraph $G$ considered as morphisms of ${\sf c}(V).$ The set $M^2$ is a disjoint union of two sets of morphisms: (1) arrows of $M$; (2) morphisms $z_{v,u}$ for such couples that there is a path of length $2$ from $v$ to $u.$ The set $(M')^2$ is also a \emph{disjoint} union of two sets: (1) edges $(v,u)\in E$ (2) couples $(v,u)$ such that there is a path of length $2$ from $v$ to $u.$ The fact that the last two sets are disjoint follows from the fact that $G$ has no non-degenerate directed triangles and double edges.
+Then it is easy to see that the morphism $(\ZZZ(G),M)\to ({\sf c}(V),M')$ induces isomorphisms $M\cong M'$ and $M^2\cong (M')^2.$ Then the assertion follows from Proposition \ref{prop:isomorphism-lemma}. \end{proof}